sbenoit24/EXCHKRLandingPage/README.md

-  # EXCHKR beta (Copy)
+  # EXCHKR

-  This is a code bundle for EXCHKR beta (Copy).
+  This is a code bundle for EXCHKR.
 The original project is available at https://www.figma.com/design/FesBG50rfmsE2MQeaWjAoJ/EXCHKR-beta--Copy-.

   ## Running the code